Santa Cristina Bianco 2018

 The Viognier harvest took place in early August, while the picking of the Procanico and Grechetto was delayed until mid-September.

 Fermentation and Aging

-The fermentation of the Procanico, the Grechetto, and the Viognier took place separately on the basis of the ripening time and picking of the grapes.
-After a delicate destemming and pressing, the must was chilled to a temperature of 50° Fahrenheit (10° centigrade) to favor a natural static settling of the grapes.
-The must then went into stainless steel tanks, where it fermented at temperature held to a maximum of 63° Fahrenheit (17° centigrade).
-The wine was then held at a temperature held at 50° Fahrenheit and was then bottled in small lots assisted in obtaining a wine which was always fresh and fragrant.
+The fermentation of the Viognier, Grechetto, and Procanico took place separately on the basis of the ripeness levels of the different grapes.
+After destemming and a light pressing, the must was chilled to a temperature of 50° Fahrenheit (10° centigrade) to favor a natural static settling of the impurities, and the clarified must then went into stainless steel tanks, where it fermented at temperature held to a maximum of 63° Fahrenheit (17° centigrade).
+The wine was then held at a temperature of 50° Fahrenheit.
+The final preparation and bottling of the wine in small lots assisted in obtaining a wine which was always fresh and fragrant.

 The ancient town of Cortona is situated on a high hill not far from Siena and Perugia.
 On one side is the spacious plain, on the other the hill and the town.
 This is the view which can be enjoyed from the Santa Cristina cellar, constructed in the year 2006 to confirm and renew the wine of the same name over 60 years from the first vintage of its production.
 Santa Cristina, over time, has become e reference point for experts in the sector but not only these thanks to a constant commitment to quality.
 The care both in the vineyard and in the cellar have acted as a stimulus to constant innovation and as well as a constant attention to both international and native grape varieties, giving birth to various wines, all distinguished by the same artisanal style, fruit of the indissoluble link between vineyard, terroir, and the work of man.
 The Santa Cristina Bianco is created from the grapes of vineyards in Umbria, a region historically associated with fine white wine.
 It is noteworthy for its freshness, mineral notes, and drinking pleasure.